 pci_error_handlers who consists of a couple of callback function

 pointers.
-AER driver follows the rules defined in
+The AER driver follows the rules defined in

 reset_link).
-Pls. refer to PCI Error Recovery for detailed
+Please refer to PCI Error Recovery for detailed

 definitions of the callbacks.

-Below sections specify when to call the error callback functions.
+The sections below specify when to call the error callback functions.

 Correctable errors pose no impacts on the functionality of the interface.
-The PCI Express protocol can recover without any software intervention or any loss of data.
+The PCIe protocol can recover without any software intervention or any loss of data.
 These errors do not require any recovery actions.
-The AER driver clears the device’s correctable error status register accordingly and logs these errors.
+The AER driver clears the device's correctable error status register accordingly and logs these errors.